Introducing Supportive - Profiles in your Gmail Learn more

 Pulling LinkedIn data by searching with Proxycurl

-The second option is if you’re not actively pulling specific prospects, profile by profile, and enriching them, you can search through our massive LinkedIn dataset (we call it LinkDB) via our Person Search Endpoint.
+The second option is if you’re not actively pulling specific prospects, profile by profile, and enriching them, you could search through a massive LinkedIn-derived dataset via a Person Search Endpoint.

-It provides probably the most convenient way to access LinkedIn’s data without having to do any scraping at all.
-This time you don’t even need LinkedIn profile URLs either.
-You can search with specifying parameters that would identify your ideal prospect.
+It provided probably the most convenient way to access LinkedIn’s data without having to do any scraping at all.
+This time you didn’t even need LinkedIn profile URLs either.
+You could search by specifying parameters that would identify your ideal prospect.

 import json, requests